Be an Environmental Leader

 - Dress for the weather and wear long pants and closed-toe shoes or boots.

 - You must acknowledge and read all CVC waivers and forms.

 - You must also bring a Frontline waiver form signed by a parent/ guardian (no digital signatures) in order to participate in the event.

-- Online registration and COVID-19 pre-screening are required for all CVC events.
+- Online registration and COVID-19 pre-screening are required.
 You must complete the online self-screening 24 hours before an event and upon arrival at the event.

 - You will receive notification if events change or are cancelled due to COVID-19 restrictions.